Non-negative curvature and torus actions: Introduction

-Observe that if the Bott Conjecture were true, then we would no longer need to assume rational ellipticity in Theorem C$'$ nor that the action is maximal or almost maximal in Corollary B. That is, the Maximal Symmetry Rank Conjecture would hold for all manifolds, $M^n$, that are simply-connected, closed, non-negatively curved and admit an isometric $T^k$ action.
-Moreover, Theorem A would then strengthen the rational homotopy type classification obtained in Galaz-Garc\'ia, Kerin, Radeschi and Wiemeler \cite{GGKRW} for rationally elliptic manifolds admitting a maximal torus action to an equivariant diffeomorphism classification with the rationally elliptic hypothesis replaced by a hypothesis of non-negative curvature.
+Observe that if the Bott Conjecture were true, then we would no longer need to assume rational ellipticity in Theorem C$'$ nor that the action is isotropy-maximal in Corollary \ref{corb}.
+That is, if the Bott Conjecture were true, then the Maximal Symmetry Rank Conjecture would hold for all simply connected, closed, non-negatively curved $n$-manifolds admitting an isometric $T^k$-action.

-As closed, simply-connected, non-negatively curved manifolds of maximal symmetry rank have been classified up to diffeomorphism in dimensions less than or equal to $6$ in Galaz-Garc\'ia and Searle \cite{GGS1} and up to equivariant diffeomorphism in dimensions $4$ through $6$ by Galaz-Garc\'ia and Kerin \cite{GGK}, it is of interest to extend this classification to higher dimensions.
-The next set of dimensions to consider is then $7$ through $9$.
-In order to apply Theorem A to obtain such a classification, we must first prove the following proposition.
+As mentioned above, Theorem \ref{t:thma} gives us important information for closed, simply connected, non-negatively curved manifolds of maximal symmetry rank.
+Recall first that such manifolds have been classified up to diffeomorphism in dimensions less than or equal to $6$ in \cite{GGS1} and up to equivariant diffeomorphism in dimensions $4$ through $6$ in Galaz-Garc\'ia and Kerin \cite{GGK}.
+In Proposition \ref{max} we show that a cohomogeneity three torus action must be isotropy-maximal for this class of manifolds, provided the dimension is greater than or equal to $7$.
+We can then apply Theorem \ref{t:thma} to extend this equivariant diffeomorphism classification to higher dimensions.

-\begin{propd} Let $M^n$ be a closed, simply-connected, non-negatively curved Riemannian manifold admitting an isometric, effective cohomogeneity three torus action.
-If $n\geq 7$, then the action is maximal. \end{propd}

-\begin{observe*} The same result holds trivially without any curvature assumptions for a cohomogeneity one torus action on a closed, simply-connected manifold of dimension $n\geq1$.
-It also holds for a cohomogeneity two torus action on a closed, simply-connected $n$-manifold, for $n\geq 4$ (see Theorem 1.3 in Kim, McGavran and Pak \cite{KMP}). \end{observe*}

-Combining Theorem C with Proposition D we obtain the following theorem which gives us a classification up to equivariant diffeomorphism of closed, simply-connected, non-negatively curved Riemannian manifolds of dimensions $7$, $8$ and $9$, admitting an isometric cohomogeneity three torus action, without any assumption on the maximality of the action. \begin{thme} Let $M^n$, $n=7, 8, 9$ be a closed, simply-connected, non-negatively curved manifold admitting an effective, isometric torus action.
-Then the Maximal Symmetry Rank Conjecture holds. \end{thme}